 In some cases of child abuse, the alleged perpetrator will be another child.
-In such situations, it is particularly important to consider how the HSE Children and Family Services and other agencies can provide care for both the child victim and the child abuser.
+In such situations, it is particularly important to consider how Tusla and other agencies can provide care for both the child victim and the child abuser.
 In a situation where child abuse is alleged to have been carried out by another child, the child protection procedures should be adhered to for both the victim and the alleged abuser - i.e. it should be considered a child care and protection issue for both children.